gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 6-1-23 Daytime tests
+Tried without the diagonal on the telephone pole...with the 2" extender and the two extra extenders on the camera, you can get focus with it backed out some.
+Pretty stable in that config.

+Color is off....and I think that's because of IR and auto exposure.
+Not really a problem...I want the IR for the galaxies.

+Important note:  Don't try and talk to Alli about this stuff...it'll just annoy her.  :(

 # 5-30-23 ZWO 533MC Pro first light
 So the new cam arrived today...didn't think I'd get a chance to break it out, but when I peeked outside just after 9, we had clear skies!!!!
 Okay, so we'll do real-time focus tests...even though the moon is at 82%.